02 Oct The Mystery of Jesus’ Birth

 - Tabernacles (Millennial Reign)

-Certainly, God Almighty preordained Messiah’s divine appointments for His First and Second Coming events.
-Remember, Messiah is “the Lamb that was slain from the foundation of the world” (Revelation 13:8), which confirms that God preordained Messiah’s divine appointments with mankind.
-The Almighty also had King David write the psalms to Messiah’s First and Second Coming events, called the Hallel (Psalms 113-118).
-Assuredly, if God preordained all of these events on his holy feast days (Leviticus 23), then we can have total confidence that Messiah’s birth occurred on the holy feast days, as well!
+Assuredly, God Almighty preordained Messiah’s divine appointments for His first and second coming events.
+Remember, Messiah is “the Lamb that was slain from the foundation of the world” (Rev. 13:8), which confirms that God preordained Messiah’s divine appointments with mankind.
+The Almighty also had King David write the psalms to Messiah’s first and second coming events, called the Hallel (Psalms 113-118, See Psalm 118).
+Most certainly, if God preordained all of these events on His holy feast days, or divine appointments (Lev.
+23), then we can have total confidence that Messiah’s birth occurred on the Lord’s holy feast days, as well!

-Which feast day did this divine appointment occur on?
+Therefore, which feast day did this supreme divine appointment occur on?

 Please note, most of western civilization uses the Caesar/Gregorian (Roman) calendar, but it is not the calendar God used or uses for His divine appointments.
-For us to understand the divine appointments of Messiah on the Gregorian calendar, we have to first understand the events on the Hebrew Calendar, and then correlate them on the Gregorian calendar.
+To understand the divine appointments of Messiah on the Gregorian calendar, it is a prerequisite to first understand the events on the Hebrew/Jewish Calendar, and then correlate them to the Gregorian calendar.

 Deuteronomy 16:16, “Three times a year all your males shall appear before the Lord your God in the place which He chooses: at the Feast of Unleavened Bread (Passover), at the Feast of Weeks (Pentecost), and at the Feast of Tabernacles.”